-At Bark, we believe in open, honest communication between kids and parents when it comes to technology.
+At Bark, we believe in open, honest communication between kids and parents when it comes to the positive and negative effects of technology on children.
 And similar to the birds-and-the-bees talk, with the tech talk, there’s more to teach your kids than can be explained in a quick 15-minute chat.
 Instead, ongoing check-ins will reinforce healthy habits that will help them stay safe online and in real life.
 Having conversations about difficult subjects, while hard to start sometimes, are incredibly important to a child’s development.

 The more you have these types of talks, the more comfortable your kids will feel coming to you with any questions or concerns they have about things they run into online.
 This post will give you ideas and prompts for age-appropriate tech talks you can have with your kids as they grow up.

 Positive and Negative Effects of Technology on Children: A Simple Guide by Age Group